AdaCore/gnatstudio/docs/users_guide/remote.rst

 * Cygwin on remote host: the GNAT compilation toolchain doesn't understand Cygwin's mounted directories.
-To use GPS with a remote Windows server using Cygwin's `bash`, you must use directories that are the same on Windows and Cygwin (absolute paths).
+To use GPS with a remote Windows server using Cygwin's :program:`bash`, you must use directories that are the same on Windows and Cygwin (absolute paths).
 For example, a project using "C:\\my_project" is accepted if Cygwin's path is :file`/my_project`, but not if :file:`/cygdrive/c/my_project` is specified.

-  Even if you use Cygwin's `sshd` on such a server, you can still access it using :file:`cmd.exe` (:ref:`Connection_settings`.)
+  Even if you use Cygwin's :program:`sshd` on such a server, you can still access it using :file:`cmd.exe` (:ref:`Connection_settings`.)